The-going/evlproject/content/contributing/_index.md

 1. Development takes place in the _master_ branch.
 This branch is routinely rebased on the [mainline kernel's](git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux-2.6.git) _master_ branch, as the upstream kernel progresses.
-However, the linear history of changes to the _master_ branch implementing Dovetail is (from now on) kept.

 2. From time to time, a snapshot branch will be made of the current state of the _master_ branch, usually when the mainline code it is